theBappy/youtube-clone-nextjs/README.md

 # 🎥 uTube - Fullstack Video Sharing Platform

 uTube is a full-featured, you can say a youtube clone exactly like youtube, YouTube-like video platform built with bleeding-edge technologies.
 It offers everything from high-performance video playback and real-time processing to intelligent content management, powered by AI and a modular design.
+Honestly put less effort on UI but gave more on functionality and logic.

 ---